wzsh/wmma_tensorcore_sample/README.md

 # Matrix Multiply-Accumulate(MMA) on GPU
-### Sample code for undergrads on the Capstone Project Course
+### Sample code for undergrads on the Capstone Project Course of Hallym university in autumn semester 2018.
-To implement and measure performance of Matrix Multiply-Accumulate(like D = A * B + C) on CPU, GPU (with/without Tensor Cores), respectively.
+**Purpose:** To implement and measure performance of Matrix Multiply-Accumulate(like D = A * B + C) on CPU, GPU (with/without Tensor Cores), respectively.

+**Note** that this repository only contains the **less performant** version of implementations.
+It is designed for demonstration purposes only to show how your project should be done.

 #### matrix_cpu
 includes sample code of MMA with a single thread on CPU